1. HOME

 Fortunately for you I don't plan to.

-I remember coming here with my brand new teacher kit.
+I remember coming here with my brand-new teacher kit.
 I was full of ideas, things to do to make a difference.
-I thought I was the teacher and you, the students were my pupils.
+I thought I was the teacher and you, the students, were my pupils.
 How wrong I was.

 It took a while to understand.
-I was a reluctant learner.
+I was, you see, a reluctant learner.
 My head was so full of how things 'should be', there was very little room for how things 'were'.
-The gap in those early days between what I thought I needed to teach and what the students actually needed to learn was wide.
-There were times when bridging it was difficult: even times when it seemed impossible and I wanted to give up.

 I have been privileged to have had in my classroom many, many fine young people.
-25 years ago some of them began to teach me how to teach.
+25 years ago, some of them began to teach me how to teach.

 They helped me build the first bridges.
 From them I learned true teaching is a special partnership.
-It only works when the teacher can see through the outer image, into the heart, and can understand and respect what they see.
-The student's role is to allow themselves to be seen, not just for who they are, or have been, but also for who they could be.
+It only works when the teacher can see through a student's outer image, into their heart and, can understand and respect what they see.

-I look back with gratitude.
-I entered a profession dedicated to assisting young people achieve their potential, to revealing or finding their best selves.
 As I leave it, I am taking many of you with me.
 You will live on in my memories.
 I'll always remember the things we achieved together: the many successful plays we put on, the speeches you gave, the debates and end of year concerts.

 I've been asked what I'm going to do now.
 I'm going to do a lot of things and very few of them conform to the notion of retirement as a time of waiting for the inevitable end.
-Helen Hayes, put it this way: 'People who refuse to rest honorably on their laurels when they reach “retirement” age seem very admirable to me.'

 Quote: People who refuse to rest honorably on their laurels when they reach “retirement” age seem very admirable to me.
 Helen Hayes

-I am going to travel to places I've always wanted to go to and haven't been.
 I am going to read books that have been waiting on my 'must read' list for years.
 I will garden, learn new skills, play with my grandchildren, visit art galleries, enjoy being around friends...
 In short, I plan to LIVE.

 Thank you to my colleagues for their support, friendship and for being exemplars of what it is to serve faithfully with humility.
 I will always remember our shared laughter, our joys, as well as our struggles.
-Thank-you for the never-ending supply of black coffee in the staff-room to keep me awake and alert.
-Thank-you too, for the notes of appreciation, words of encouragement, sharing of resources, and time but mostly for your sincerity and trust.

 And lastly, I leave you with this thought.
-There is only ever one of each us: one Jane Smith or one Mr Harris.
+There is only ever one of each of us: one Jane Smith or one Mr Harris.
 We are unique.
-We are neither better nor less than anybody else but rather the best or least of ourselves.

 I hope my example retirement speech was useful to you and you're feeling more confident now about writing your own speech.